fuzehq/documentation/pages/walkthroughs/brokerage.md

 - `orgUserId`: The user.
 - `symbol`: The currency pair you want to trade.
-- `quantity`: The amount of tokens to buy or sell.
+- `quantity`: The amount of tokens (digital asset) to buy or sell.
+- `quoteQuantity`: The amount of base currency (USD/AED) to buy or sell.
 - `operations`: BUY or SELL
 - `clientOrderId`: Optional idempotency key which ensures the same order is not placed twice.